 We still had half a day to enjoy Seoul before leaving with 17.15 flight back to Jakarta.
 We checked out Hotel after breakfast and hopped on to Taxi to take us to Bukchon Hanok Village.

 We had 1 hour photo appointment with Frame a trip.
 I decided to splurge and hire Frame a trip instead of the usual tripod as we just celebrated 15 years together.
 The result didn’t disappoint and Rufus, our photographer was also very professional and friendly.
-The photo session was very efficient because our photographer knew the location on the back of his hand.
-And Bukchon Hanok Village on Sunday morning is very quiet.
+The photo session was very efficient because our photographer knew the location on the back of his hand and also Bukchon Hanok Village on Sunday morning is very quiet.

 Bukchon Hanok Village